 Exchange student application process

 Because we have an agreement with your home institution, you need to apply through them.
 Your exchange office at your home university will help you complete the Monash Abroad application form for incoming students (pdf, 679kb).
-The fields on the form can be filled out using Adobe Acrobat PDF Reader or Apple Preview.
+The fields on the form can only be filled out using Adobe Acrobat PDF Reader.
+The form will not function using Apple Preview .
 Included in the form are details about how to apply for on-campus accommodation.

 Study abroad application process